CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/04_geolocation_and_fetching_data.md

 ## Fetching temperature and location data
 Now that we hold the user's `latitude` and `longitude`, it's time to make those API calls.

-First, install Axios and import it to `App.jsx`
+First, install Axios and import it in `App.jsx`
 ```
 $ yarn add axios
 ```

 Now, we actually want to revise out code a bit.
-Instead of storing the user's geolocation in a state and then use the state's information to make the API calls, we can actually do it directly within the `getCurrentPosition()` and skip a step!
+Instead of storing the user's geolocation in a state and then later using the state's information to make the API calls, we can actually do it directly within the `getCurrentPosition()` and skip a step!

 **image: geolocation_and_fecthing_data_02**